-Rinse leaves in cold water to remove grit, shake to dry.
+Tear off leaves.
+Rinse well in cold water to remove grit, shake to dry.

-Salads, sandwiches, soups, pasta sauces, stirfries and vegetable side dishes.
+Salads, sandwiches, soups, pasta sauces, stir-fries and vegetable side dishes.

-Roll any salad combination with sliced chicken and mango chutney in a large lettuce leaf to enclose Slice open a long bread roll, spread with labneh or cottage cheese and lay the enclosed salad inside the roll
+Roll any tasty salad combination with sliced chicken, cucumber and mango chutney in a large lettuce leaf to enclose.
+Slice open a long bread roll, spread with labneh or cottage cheese and lay the enclosed salad inside the roll.
+Wrap tightly in cling film and pack in lunchbox with apple and a frozen fruit juice.